How to know if you are pregnant?

 Nausea (or morning sickness) frequently accompanies many pregnancies during the first trimester; however, it usually does not start until a few weeks after conception.
 Even though often referred to as “morning sickness,” nausea can occur at any time of the day, and is often triggered by certain smells.

 Many women experience additional symptoms like mood swings, headaches, dizziness, and constipation in early pregnancy stages.
-Fertility trackers, such as daysy, can also indicate pregnancy as early as 5 days after conception.
+Fertility trackers, such as Daysy, can also indicate pregnancy as early as 15 days after ovulation.

 If you are experiencing all or some of the signs of pregnancy above, there is a strong possibility that you could be pregnant.
 Take a home pregnancy test and schedule an appointment with your healthcare professional to get confirmation.